Why choose us?

 • An immigration evaluation is a report written by a therapist and used by your lawyer as part of your immigration case.
 While we can’t guarantee the outcome of your case, we know that the chances of your case being approved doubles if you have a high quality psychological evaluation.

 • We charge a $1200 flat rate per report, which covers all the services needed for the report, including a video conference interviews, file reviews, correspondence with your attorney, report writing, and editing.
 We ask for 50% of the payment to reserve your spot.
-Your therapist will collect the remaining of payment after your first meeting.
-Your report will be ready around 3-4 weeks after your interview.
+Your report will be ready around 6 weeks after your interview.

 If you need your report sooner, expedited service is available which the report will be ready within a week.
 The price for an expedited evaluation is $1600.